Leonard Cheshire: Private life

-On 15 July 1941, Cheshire married the American actress Constance Binney (21 years his senior), but the marriage was short-lived and childless.
-Their divorce was ratified in January 1951.
+On 15 July 1941, Cheshire married the American actress Constance Binney, 21 years his senior.
+They divorced, childless, in January 1951.

 On 5 April 1959, in Bombay's Roman Catholic Cathedral, he married Sue Ryder, also a Roman Catholic convert and humanitarian.
 He and Baroness Ryder were one of the few couples who both held titles in their own right.
 They had two children, Jeromy and Elizabeth Cheshire, and lived in Cavendish, Suffolk.

 Cheshire was a lifelong tennis fan, a member of the All England Club, and a formidable amateur player well into his seventies.

 Death

-After his diagnosis with Motor Neurone Disease, Leonard Cheshire and Sue Ryder made a final trip to Raphael in India, a place special to both as it was the project that cemented their marriage and their work together.
-This journey was documented by Sir David Puttnam and Anglia TV in the film 'Indian Summer'.
+After his diagnosis with motor neurone disease, Leonard Cheshire and Sue Ryder made a final trip to the Raphael Centre they had founded in India.
+This journey was documented by David Puttnam and Anglia TV in the film Indian Summer.

-Cheshire was determined to be present at the unveiling of Arthur "Bomber" Harris's memorial on the 31 May 1992 and attended against the advice of his doctors.
+Cheshire was determined to be present at the unveiling of Arthur "Bomber" Harris's memorial on 31 May 1992, and attended against the advice of his doctors.
 He said "I would have gone even if I had to be carried on a stretcher".
-Cheshire died two months later at his home in the Sue Ryder Care Home at Cavendish, Suffolk on 31 July 1992.
-He was 74 years old.

-Leonard Cheshire is buried in the graveyard at St Mary's Church in Cavendish.
+Cheshire died two months later at his home in the Sue Ryder Care Home at Cavendish, Suffolk, on 31 July 1992, aged 74.
+He is buried in the cemetery in Cavendish.
 Sue Ryder was interred in the same grave after her death in 2000.
-They are surrounded by graves of the people they lived with at the Sue Ryder Home, including holocaust survivors from the Second World War.
-A memorial to both can be found inside the church.
+They are surrounded by graves of the people they lived with at the Sue Ryder Home, including Holocaust survivors from the Second World War.
+There is a memorial to both in St Mary the Virgin's Church, Cavendish.